 Below you will find a description of the current and past projects Pro-Health has conducted along with a brief description of the project and the collaborators involved who made the project and subsequent findings possible.

 Psychosocial outcomes of parents of Children with Disabilities

-The aim of the Pro-Salud project is to assess the health needs of low-income Bolivian mothers of children with disabilities and to investigate the ways COVID-19 is impacting such needs and experiences.
+The aim of the PRO-Salud project was to assess the health needs of low-income Bolivian caregivers of children with disabilities and to investigate the ways COVID-19 impacted such needs and experiences.

 Destined for Greatness

 The aim of the Destined for Greatness Program was to improve health outcomes by empowering mothers and their children with positive coping resources.
 Mothers participate in a culturally-tailored stress management program while their children participate in a kindness curriculum program that promotes prosocial behavior.

 Funding: March of Dimes Foundation (PI: Manning; Co-Investigator: Urizar)

 Publications: Thornburgh, G., Dunne, L., Brown, C., & Urizar, G. (2017).
 The effects of a stress management program on self-efficacy, stress, and mood among low-income African-American mothers.
 Annals of Behavioral Medicine, 51(1), S343.

 The SMART Moms (Stress Management And Relaxation Training for Moms) Program was a prenatal stress management program designed to regulate the stress hormone cortisol among low-income women and their infants.